guillermooo/sublime-undocs/source/extensibility/completions.rst

 In the example above, we've used trigger-based completions only, but completions files support simple completions too.
 Simple completions are just plain strings.
-Expanding our example with simple completions, we'd end up with a list like so:
+Expanding our example with a few simple completions, we'd end up with a list like so:

 .. code-block:: js